Sources of International Law

 When states respect certain rules consistently in their international and internal relations, with legal intentions, these practices become accepted by the international community as applicable rules of customary international law.

-There are two criteria for identifying a rule as part of customary international law: state practice (usus) and legal nature of that practice (opinion-uris)
+There are two criteria that determine if a rule is part of customary international law: state practice (usus) and the legal nature of that practice (opinio juris)

-Legal nature of practice (Opino Juris) is the expressed opinion of states, individually or collectively, that their actions have a legal and not a mere policy basis.
+Legal nature of practice (opinio juris) is the expressed opinion of states, individually or collectively, that their actions have a legal and not a mere political basis.